 Once you have a few ideas, it’s time to validate them to see if they are actually viable businesses.
 There needs to be demand for the product or service you want to offer on the Web.

 Many ways of business idea validation exist, from market research to direct customer feedback.
-You should also take a look at competitor websites and see how they are doing so you can get an idea of what works and what doesn’t.
+You should also take a look at competitor websites to get an idea of what works and what doesn’t.

 2. Create a Business Plan

+There are various reasons why you chose to start an online business.
 Every business needs goals or else you’ll be chasing after nothing.
-Outline your short-term and long-term goals, budget and marketing plans.
+Outline your short-term and long-term goals, budget, and marketing plans.

 Think about how you want your business to be in 6 months, a year, three years, and so on, and then make a plan on how to get there.
 What kind of revenue will you need?
 How many customers do you need?